 Windrider shows Moon Shadow the January 17, 1904 edition of the New York Herald, announcing that demons have flown an aeroplane.
 Demons, the Wright brothers, po-tay-to, po-tah-to.
 He decides that he could fly, too.

 Uncle and White Deer play Chinese chess, or go, downstairs.
 Uncle doesn't believe the news about the Wright brothers.
-He sits in his throne at the table so the Company knows how to argue with him.
+He sits in his throne at the table so the Company knows not to argue with him.

 Melon Head, a fellow laundryman from Oakland, visits and tells the Company about some Baldwin demon who floated in the winds with a canvas bag full of air called the California Arrow (4.78).
 Baldwin is testing his device to race it at some big fair.